twineworks/tweakflow/README.md

 Tweakflow keeps the application in control of the data exchange.
 Users cannot arbitrarily call into application internals.

-## Language features

-### A simple computation model
-Tweakflow has values and functions acting on them.
-All language constructs like variables, libraries, and modules merely serve to name and organize values and functions into sensible groups.
-Application users do not have to learn any programming paradigms to start using tweakflow expressions.
-If they can use formulas in a spreadsheet application, they can use formulas in your application too.

-### Dynamically typed
-Tweakflow is a dynamically typed language.
-Data types include booleans, strings, longs, doubles, datetimes and functions, as well as nestable lists and dictionaries.
-All data types have literal notations.

-### All data is immutable
-All values in tweakflow are immutable.
-It is always safe to pass values between user expressions and the host application without worrying about mutable state or object identity.

-### All functions are pure
-All functions in tweakflow are pure and free of observable side-effects.
-A tweakflow function, given the same arguments, will always return the same result.
-The host application must take care of all non-pure operations like file I/O.

-### Batteries included
-Tweakflow comes with a [standard library](https://twineworks.github.io/tweakflow/modules/std.html) that allows users to perform common tasks when working with data.
-Your application can limit or extend the standard library to suit its needs.

-### Automatic dependency tracking
-When the application changes an input variable, tweakflow efficiently recalculates the values of any user variables that depend on it.
-Much like a spreadsheet application updates dependent formula cells when a cell changes.

-### Inline documentation and meta-data
-Tweakflow supports documentation annotations as well as arbitrary meta-data on variables, libraries and modules.
-This feature supports interactive help as well as automated generation of project documentation.

 ## Requirements
 Java 8 or later is required.
 Builds are tested against JDK 8 and JDK 11.